 Re-identification risk is the likelihood that a third party can re-identify data subjects in a de-identified dataset.
-Re-identification risk is typically a function of the adverse impacts that would arise if the re-identification were to occur and the likelihood of occurrence.
-Re-identification risk is a specific form of privacy risk.
+Re-identification risk is typically a function of the adverse impacts that would arise if re-identification were to occur and the likelihood of occurrence.
+Re-identification risk is a specific form of privacy risk that can result from the release or use of de-identified data.

 Redaction is the removal of information from a document or dataset for legal or security purposes.
 Also known as suppression, redaction is a kind of de-identifying technique that relies on the removal of information.
-In general, redaction alone is not sufficient to provide formal privacy guarantees, such as differential privacy.
-Redaction may also reduce the data accuracy of the dataset since the use of selective redaction may result in the introduction of non-ignorable bias.
+In general, redaction alone is insufficient to provide formal privacy guarantees, such as differential privacy.
+Redaction may also reduce the accuracy of the dataset since the use of selective redaction may result in the introduction of non-ignorable bias.

-Anonymization is a "process that removes the association between the identifying dataset and the data subject" [66].
+Anonymization is a "process that removes the association between the identifying dataset and the data subject" [85].
 This term is reserved for de-identification processes that cannot be reversed.

 Some authors use the terms de-identification and anonymization interchangeably.
 In some contexts, the term anonymization is used to describe the destruction of a table that maps pseudonyms to real identifiers.
-Both of these uses are potentially misleading, as many de-identification procedures can be readily reversed if a dataset is discovered that maps a unique attribute or combination of attributes to identities.
+Both of these uses are potentially misleading, as many de-identification procedures can be readily reversed if a dataset is discovered that maps a unique attribute or combination of attributes to identifies.
 For example, a medical dataset may contain a list of names, medical identifiers, the rooms where a patient was seen, the time that the patient was seen, and the results of a medical test.
 Such a dataset could be de-identified by removing the name and medical identification numbers.
-However, the dataset of medical test results should not be considered anonymized because the tests can be re-identified if the dataset is joined with a second dataset of room numbers, times, and
+However, the dataset of medical test results should not be considered anonymized because the tests can be re-identified if the dataset is joined with a second dataset of room numbers, times, and names.
+Since it is not possible to know whether such an auxiliary dataset exists, this publication recommends avoiding the word anonymization and using the word de-identification instead.
+Because of the inconsistencies in the use and definitions of the word "anonymization," this document avoids the term except in this section and in the titles of some references.